1276stella/postman/README.md

 As you can see, the response body looks like [JSON](http://library.makersquare.com/dictionary/json).
 However, it doesn't *actually* look like this; what you see is the "pretty" version, as indicated by the selected tab.

-more motivations: To keep the concepts concrete, the lesson takes something they already know (jQuery) and gets them to build the same app two different ways

 Click the `Raw` sub-tab.
 See the new view?
 It's the same data, but it it's no longer "pretty".
 Instead, it's the **raw response** the server actually gave Postman – a simple string.
 Although this string does in fact *represent* JSON, we can't *use* it as JSON until we parse it as such.
 For example, if we wanted to play with this data using JavaScript, we would need to run `JSON.parse`, which receives a string and returns an object.

 ## The Response Headers